An underrated ‘gold’ that can be used as food, animal feed, biofuel, laundry starch and for medicinal purposes

 In Ghana, for example, cassava and yams occupy an important position in the agricultural economy and contribute about 46 percent of the agricultural gross domestic product.
 Cassava accounts for a daily caloric intake of 30 percent in Ghana and is grown by nearly every farming family.
 The importance of cassava to many Africans is epitomized in the Ewe (a language spoken in Ghana, Togo and Benin) name for the plant, agbeli, meaning “there is life”.
 In Kenya, cassava is mainly grown in the Western part of the country.
 It is however not a staple food in the country.

 Cassava milling is not a new concept but very few people have ventured in to the sector.
-However, it is a very promising source of incoming and the market is full of untapped opportunities.
+However, it is a very promising source of income and the market is full of untapped opportunities.
 Elizabeth Gikebe, a former software developer, is the founder of Mhogo Foods, a cassava milling company based in Banana, Kiambu.
 Mhogo Foods was founded in early 2016.
 Cassava flour is gluten-free, which means unlike wheat or barley, it cannot cause abnormal body reactions.
 The flour has a six-month shelf life and can be used to make bread, pancakes, cassava ugali, brownies, cookies and more.

 When founding the company, Ms. Gikebe had a full time job but as the company found its footing in the market, she quit to give it her undivided attention.
 Her starting capital was Ksh.
 10,000.
 She sourced her first batch of cassava tubers from a friend who taught her the basics of the business and from there her interest piqued.
 She sold her first milled batch to a supermarket in South C, Nairobi and that is where she established her market for the flour.